laravel/docs/artisan.md

     php artisan make:console SendEmails --command=emails:send

+<a name="command-structure"></a>
 ### Command Structure

 Once your command is generated, you should fill out the `signature` and `description` properties of the class, which will be used when displaying your command on the `list` screen.

 The `handle` method will be called when your command is executed.
 You may place any command logic in this method.
-Let's take a look at an example command:
+Let's take a look at an example command.

+Note that we are able to inject any dependencies we need into the command's constructor.
+The Laravel [service container](/docs/{{version}}/container) will automatically inject all dependencies type-hinted in the constructor.
+For greater code reusability, it is good practice to keep your console commands light and let them defer to application services to accomplish their tasks.

     <?php namespace App\Console\Commands;